 The Thursday edition of the Morning Jolt examines what looking at recent history can, and cannot, tell us about the likely course of this year’s presidential race.

-By the way, if you are having trouble receiving your Jolt newsletter, …
+By the way, if you are having trouble receiving your Jolt newsletter, and …

 Why 2012 Probably Won’t See 1980-Level Results